National Registration Center for Study Abroad

 Program Overview

-One of our goals is to provide excellence in education with a particular emphasis on grammar and vocabulary.
+Our goal is to provide excellence in education with a particular emphasis on grammar and vocabulary.
 To ensure the success of each student, high quality teaching materials are provided.
-We have published customized textbooks and guidebooks which are used in combination with other materials from universities around the world.
-These textbooks, along with audio-visual materials, newspapers, magazine articles, and practical instruction, creates a well-rounded program for all levels.
+Textbooks, along with audio-visual materials, newspapers, magazine articles, and practical instruction, create a well-rounded program for all levels.

-Classes are 55 minutes in length.
 Students may enroll for as many weeks as desired.
 In order to make sufficient progress and gain the maximum benefit from the course, the following program duration ranges are recommended: Beginner (2-12 weeks), Intermediate (4-8 weeks) and advanced (2-8 weeks).
 Courses lasting for more than 3 months will require a visa from the Bolivian government.
-On the first Monday, students are given a city tour and information about the city, school, family life and culture.
-No formal Spanish classes take place the student's first Monday.
-Classes are held 8:00-10:20, break 10:20-10:50, and resume 10:50-12:50.
-Sometimes in high season classes may take place in the afternoon too.
-Teachers are rotated every week.
+On the first Monday, students are given a language assessment and information about the city, school, family life and culture.

-Tutor Program The Tutor Program includes 20 hours per week of Spanish lessons with a private tutor.
-The program is recommended for those students at Advanced and Superior levels who have special needs (i.e. special vocabulary, Bolivian history or literature, etc.), or any student wanting an intensive language learning program.
-Please inform NRCSA of any special needs in advance .
+Intensive Program Includes 30 hours per week of Spanish lessons with a private tutor.
+The program is recommended for any student wanting an intensive language learning program and those students at Advanced and Superior levels who have special objectives (i.e. special vocabulary, Bolivian history or literature, etc.).
+Please inform NRCSA of any special requests at least 30 days in advance .
+Dates and Fees click here

 * Please Note: Since Tutors are limited in availability, it is suggested that you make reservations for this program 2 months in advance.
 Child care may be possible upon special request.

-Volunteer Opportunities Several volunteer opportunities are available for interested students.
-Minimum Spanish language level is dependent on type of work and a minimum 2 week Spanish course is required regardless of level before volunteer program begins.
-Those at Beginning and Post Beginning levels are required to take at least a 4 week minimum Spanish course before beginning their volunteer program.
+Several volunteer opportunities are available for interested students.
+Minimum Spanish language level is dependent on type of work and a short Spanish course may be required regardless of level before volunteer program begins.

 Participants must have a University degree or be working toward one.
 Volunteer positions are unpaid.
 To be considered for one of the volunteer or internship positions, please write "volunteer" and/or "internship" in the Options box the NRCSA Preregistration form and fax or mail your form along with an introductory letter and resume.